Old School MMORPGs

 Often credited as the first true 3D MMORPG, Meridian 59 was ahead of its time.
 It introduced real-time PvP, faction-based conflicts, and dynamic NPCs.
 It’s an important piece of MMORPG history and is still supported by fans today.

 Playing this game personally, I found it quite hard to get into due to its retro 3D graphical style.
 While it’s a very historic game in the genre, I couldn’t quite immerse myself in it the same way I did with the much smoother 2D old-school titles.
-However, its innovations in early 3D MMORPG design are undeniable, and it’s worth trying for those who appreciate the roots of the genre.
+However, its innovations in early 3D MMORPG design are undeniable, and it’s worth trying for those who appreciate the roots of the MMORPG genre.

 3. Tibia